IshmamDC217/MetoraGame/README.md

-First Game on js.
-The intent is to create a game based on my band's theme which is based off of a lore created by our frontman, Dylan Tann
+First Game using JavaScript.
+The intent is to create a game based on my band's theme.
+Our theme is video game like with a bunch of prog elements but the band revolves around a lore created by our frontman, Dylan Tann.
+The intent of this game is to almost create Hollow knight but in the style of Metora Cliffs